 Around three years ago, I finished the first draft of “Peach”, a story that had been in my head for around ten years.

-There is a launch party for the book two weeks earlier than that, at the Last Bookstore in Los Angeles on Tuesday, November 13th.
+There is a launch party for the book at the Last Bookstore in Los Angeles on Tuesday, November 13th.
 Tickets are available here; if you are in LA, I’d love for you to come along.

 I’m honoured beyond words to have the book launched in one of the most incredible locations in the world.